1921 FOOTBALL SEASON RESULTS

 Binya visited Hanwood last Sunday and quite a fair match was played.
 The visitors were rather too strong for the locals and ran out victors, with 3 goals 9 behinds to 1 goal 2 behinds.
 Mr. W. Wade proved a impartial umpire.

 The visitors were without two of their best players - Jim Murphy and George Bandy.
 Kenny Mathieson captained Binya and played a great game.
-Others who did very well were: Bert Stanton, Alexanders, Searl Bandy, and several unknown to the writer.
+Others who did very well were: Bert Stanton, Alexanders, Searl Bandy, and several unknowns to the writer.

 For Hanwood: A Popple, Arthur Flynn, Sellers, Bill and Jack Owen, George Bruce, Mick Buckley, Lionel Merritt, Colin Chadwick, Jeff Taylor (until injured) and George Towart played best.

 Some of the players adopted a "waiting attitude" and never attempted to beat opponents for marks.
 This was very noticeable on the forward line.
-Punt kicking seem to be the general favourite; however, players would be well advised to learn and make unlimited use of the stab kick.
+Punt kicking seems to be the general favourite; however, players would be well advised to learn and make unlimited use of the stab kick.
 It is freely used by good teams in the home of Australian Rules (Melbourne) and besides being effective, speeds the game up, and is easier to mark and less liable to cause accidents than the sky-scraping punts players here so often use when passing the ball on.

 COLLECTION AT HANWOOD